bankrupt

 Figure 1: Bankruptcy Percentage

-A lot of people, a little over 60%, are filing bankruptcy at least in part because of medical bills.
+A lot of people, a little over 60%, are filing bankruptcy at least in part because of medical or dental bills.
 Most of them are insured.
 It’s clear that despite health insurance, there are many, many people incurring costs not being covered by their insurance.
 Medical debt is incredibly common, it’s the main cause of calls from collection agencies, and the vast majority of people with it have insurance.
-One out of every six Americans has an unpaid medical bill on their credit report, amounting to $81bn in debt nationwide, while about one in 12 Americans went without any medical insurance throughout 2018.
-Even as many Americans struggle to afford health insurance coverage in the first place, those that have it been not insulated from facing massive debt due to medical bills.
+One out of every six Americans has an unpaid medical or dental bill on their credit report, amounting to $81bn in health care debt owe nationwide, while about one in 12 Americans went without any medical insurance throughout 2018.
+Even as many Americans struggle to afford health insurance coverage in the first place, those that have it been not insulated from facing massive debt due to medical and dental bills.
 [7] Figure 2.

 bills